acrenwelge/acrenwelge.github.io/_posts/2017-03-09-color-palette.md

 ## What I Learned
 Wow, definitely a lot!
 I think this project turned out easier than I initially suspected, which is unusual.
-However, I did learn to work well with third party Javascript tools and integrate them with my code (including scrutinizing the documentation).
+However, I did learn to work well with third party JavaScript tools and integrate them with my code (including scrutinizing the documentation).
 I learned that adding features takes time, especially when it comes to working out all the bugs.